trapexit/mergerfs/README.md

 #### Support development

-This software is free to use and released under a very liberal license (ISC).
+This software is released under the very liberal ISC license and is therefore free to use for personal or commercial uses.
 That said if you like this software and have the means please consider supporting its development.

 https://github.com/trapexit/support